stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

+## chapter3 Programming Interface

-​        CUDA C++ provides a simple path for users familiar with the C++ programming language to easily write programs for execution by the device.
+CUDA C++ provides a simple path for users familiar with the C++ programming language to easily write programs for execution by the device.

 ​        It consists of a minimal set of extensions to the C++ language and a runtime library.